Storypedia, the Blogging Encyclopedia

 But wait, I am NOT finished.
 I've only told you the topic, the main ideas.
 Now I will go into the details...

-e ways to comment, and will you are commenting, you can alter the image you are copying, and then in your video, use the altered image for a picture.
+1. There are five ways to comment, and will you are commenting, you can alter the image you are copying, and then in your video, use the altered image for a picture.

 2. Like most other videos, you can delete your own, and you also can delete your own comments on another's video.